pyrkamarcin/CommonDataLayer/deployment/compose/README.md

 `DOCKER_BUILDKIT=1`
 `COMPOSE_DOCKER_CLI_BUILD=1`

-Due to services needing additional startup time, we advise to let docker setup infrastructure first, and deploy CDL after.
-So...

-`docker-compose up -d kafka zoo postgres`

-After it had some time to setup, you can proceed with rest of the environment:
+Environment with infrastructure alone is started via:

 `docker-compose up -d`

+If you want to add cdl components to it, you must specify `-f` options:

+`docker-compose -f docker-compose.cdl.yml -f docker-compose.yml up -d`

+Sometimes it's useful to store data on disk (eg. for debugging), we can achieve this by adding `-f docker-compose.host-storage.yml` to combination:

+`docker-compose -f docker-compose.host-storage.yml -f docker-compose.yml up -d`

 ## Entry points in system
 ### Kafka

 You can write to kafka on `localhost:9092`.
-By default there is no replication on *schema_registry* and postgres *command_service* input channel is `cdl.document.input`.
+By default there is no replication on *schema_registry*.
+Postgres *command_service* input channel is `cdl.document.input`.

 Errors are written to `cdl.reports`.